Wong (Marvel Comics): Marvel Cinematic Universe

 Benedict Wong portrays Wong in media set in the Marvel Cinematic Universe.
 This version is one of Stephen Strange's teachers rather than a servant as well as the librarian of Kamar-Taj who eventually becomes the Sorcerer Supreme.
 Additionally, he does not perform any martial arts and is nearly humorless, with this deadpan attitude serving as comic relief.
-Wong is introduced in the live-action film Doctor Strange (2016), and makes further appearances in the live-action films Avengers: Infinity War (2018), Avengers: Endgame (2019), Shang-Chi and the Legend of the Ten Rings (2021), Spider-Man: No Way Home (2021) and Doctor Strange in the Multiverse of Madness (2022). as well as the live-action Disney+ series She-Hulk: Attorney at Law.
-Furthermore, Wong voices alternate timeline versions of the character in the Disney+ animated series What If...?
-(2021).
+Wong is introduced in the live-action film Doctor Strange (2016), and makes further appearances in the live-action films Avengers: Infinity War (2018), Avengers: Endgame (2019), Shang-Chi and the Legend of the Ten Rings (2021), Spider-Man: No Way Home (2021) and Doctor Strange in the Multiverse of Madness (2022) as well as the live-action Disney+ series She-Hulk: Attorney at Law.
+Furthermore, two alternate universe variants of Wong appear in the What If...? episodes "What If...
+Doctor Strange Lost His Heart Instead of His Hands?" and "What If... the Emergence Destroyed the Earth?", respectively voiced by Benedict Wong and David Chen.